This article provides you with information on SSL Certificates.

-- Secure connection between the browser and the server of the website they are visiting.
+- A secure connection between the browser and the server of the website they are visiting.

-- Visitors trust when website is secured.
-HTTPS site with green padlock and company or organization name increase the credibility and trust of a website and company.
+- Visitors trust when the website is secured.
+HTTPS site with green padlock and company or organization name increases the credibility and trust of a website and company.

 - Protects visitor information

 - Google ranks secured sites higher in search results compared to an unsecured site.

 What are the different types of SSL certificates?

 - Standard – Domain Validation(DV) for blogs and personal websites

 - Extended Validation (EV) for eCommerce websites.

 A DV SSL certificate is the easiest and least expensive to maintain, and is great for personal blogs and websites.
 An OV SSL certificate is the type that we recommend to all businesses and organizations, as it provides more protection and security than a DV SSL.
 An EV SSL certificate is a top-tier, special type of site certificate that requires a significantly more rigorous identity verification process than other types of certificates, which in turn, provides the highest level of assurance to your visitors.